How big is the outdoor advertising industry in the U.S. in terms of revenue?

 May my city prohibit new billboards?

 Most likely, yes.
-Decades of case law have affirmed the rights of communities to prohibit the construction of billboards based on safety and aesthetic concerns.
-Approximately 700 communities restrict the construction of new billboards.
-Contact Scenic America for assistance.
+Time and again, courts have affirmed the rights of communities to ban billboards based on safety and aesthetic concerns.

 Nevada Judge Scraps Two Tall Signs but Upholds Development AgreementTwo City of Reno-approved 25-foot-tall signs were struck from a development agreement as violations of…

 Town of San Pedro Set to Vanquish “Monstrous” BillboardAfter decades of waiting, citizens on San Pedro, CA, will soon see the removal of…